Hummer bursts into flames after driver filled up fuel containers at Florida gas station

 According to Fox 13, Citrus County Fire Rescue responded to the scene at a Texaco gas station late Wednesday morning.
 Upon arriving, they spotted a Hummer H2 engulfed in flames.

-Firefighters say the driver had just finished filling up four fuel containers with gasoline and had put them in the back of the vehicle.
+Firefighters said the driver had just finished filling up four fuel containers with gasoline and had put them in the back of the vehicle.

-Crews were able to put out the flames, and officials say one person was injured but they refused transport.
+Crews were able to put out the flames, and officials said one person was injured, but they refused transport.

-It is unclear how exactly the fire started.
+It remains unclear how exactly the fire started.

-According to the Citrus County Chronicle, the Florida State Fire Marshal was on scene to conduct an investigation and the Florida Department of Environmental Protection was notified and will coordinate cleanup of the fuel spill.
+According to the Citrus County Chronicle, the Florida State Fire Marshal was on scene to conduct an investigation, and the Florida Department of Environmental Protection was notified and will coordinate cleanup of the fuel spill.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.